successanil/NPMPublish/README.md

 <b><i>we leave this world with empty hands.</i></b><br>
 <b><i>In between and afterward it's just learning and teaching that remains with us.</i></b><br><br>

-Blog link <a href="http://relsellglobal.in/technical-blogs/using-react-native-component-in-local-npm-package/">part 1</a>
+Blog link for using React native component in local npm package <a href="http://relsellglobal.in/technical-blogs/using-react-native-component-in-local-npm-package/">part 1</a>

-For other parts blog links will be updated soon.
+Blog link for publishing npm package to the public npm repository <a href="http://relsellglobal.in/react-native-development/publishing-an-npm-package-to-npm-registry/">part2<a>

 <br><br><br><br>

 Thanks and regards<br>